mbogner/bpmread/README.md

   test/test_input2.wav test/test_input2.mp3
 ```

-Results in 4 .bpm.json files.
-One next to each input file.
-Here is the sample `test/test_input1.wav.bpm.json`:
+This command will generate four `.bpm.json` files, one next to each input file.
+Here is a sample
+`test/test_input1.wav.bpm.json`:

 ```json
 {